enel-gdh-educational/katacoda-scenarios/docker/part2/intro.md

 2. Docker volumes, different types and their usage

-3. How Docker layering really works and how to use that in our favor
+3. How Docker layering really works and how to use it in our favor

 4. How to use an Enel private library inside a Docker container